"a reflective and highly intelligent young man and a wonderful musician whom Bach would have appreciated."

 BBC Music Magazine

 Isang Enders has established himself as a leading artist in search of new concepts and works for the violoncello.
 Born into a German-Korean musician family in Frankfurt in 1988, Isang Enders began studying with Michael Sanderling at the age of twelve.
 His playing has since been influenced by his studies with Gustav Rivinius, Truls Mørk, and above all, by the mentoring of the American cellist Lynn Harrell.

 At the age of twenty, Isang Enders was appointed principal cello of the Dresden Staatskapelle, making him the youngest section leader in Germany.
 During his four years with the orchestra, he also co-founded the Gohrisch Shostakovich Festival alongside Tobias Niederschlag.

-Isang Enders has performed with London’s Philharmonia Orchestra, making his debut in the Music of Today Series at Southbank Centre and enjoyed collaborations with the Orchestre Philharmonique de Radio France, Seoul Philharmonic Orchestra, Orquestra Sinfonica Do Estado de Sao Paulo, Czech Philharmonic, Suzhou Symphony, Yomiuri Nippon Sympony, Frankfurt Museumsorchester, Staatsorchester Darmstadt, Stavanger Symphony, and Stuttgarter Philharmoniker under eminent conductors including Myung-Whun Chung, Fabien Gabel, Christoph Eschenbach, Pablo Heras-Casado, Eliahu Inbal, Zubin Mehta and Vasily Petrenko.
+Isang Enders has performed with London’s Philharmonia Orchestra, making his debut in the Music of Today Series at Southbank Centre and enjoyed collaborations with the Orchestre Philharmonique de Radio France, Seoul Philharmonic Orchestra, Orquestra Sinfonica Do Estado de Sao Paulo, Czech Philharmonic, Suzhou Symphony, Yomiuri Nippon Sympony, Frankfurt Museumsorchester, Staatsorchester Darmstadt, Stavanger Symphony, and Stuttgarter Philharmoniker under eminent conductors including Myung-Whun Chung, Fabien Gabel, Christoph Eschenbach, Ilan Volkov, Sebastian Weigle, Pablo Heras-Casado, Eliahu Inbal, Zubin Mehta, and Vasily Petrenko.

-He has recently performed Unsuk Chin’s Cello Concerto in both Stavanger and Paris, and performed the Korean debut of Dutilleux’s Cello Concerto as well the Shostakovich Cello Concerto with the Seoul Philharmonic Orchestra.
+He has recently performed Unsuk Chin’s Cello Concerto in Tokyo, Sao Paolo, Stavanger and Paris, and performed the Korean debut of Dutilleux’s Cello Concerto as well as the Shostakovich Cello Concerto with the Seoul Philharmonic Orchestra.